BedeGaming/puppet-foundationdb/README.md

 This module currently requires RedHat/CentOS.
 Pull requests to extend it for other OS's gratefully accepted.

 ### FoundationDB Packages
 This requires that you have the FoundationDB packages in a repo.
 Hopefully FoundationDB themselves will provide this at some point in the future.
 Until such time, download the FDB packages (client and server) and place them in your own, private repository.
-Do not host these packages publicly, respect the FoundationDB license agreement.
+Respect the FoundationDB license agreement; do not host these packages publicly.

 You can either edit the params.pp and set `$package_source` to the repositoy URL, set it manually in your manifests somewhere, or better use Hiera and create a Profile for FoundationDb that will inject your custom repository source.